Assumpta-Dev/Assumpta-Dev/README.md

 </p>

 ---
-### 💻 Computer Science Student | Aspiring Software Engineer
+### 💻 Computer Science Student | Aspiring Software Engineer| AI & Data Science

-I'm a **Computer Science student at the University of the People**, passionate about building technology that solves real problems.
+I am a **Computer Science student at the University of the People** with hands-on experience building full-stack systems, APIs, and data-driven applications.
+My work is centered on backend engineering and system design, where I focus on creating structured, scalable, and reliable solutions.

-My experience focuses mostly on **front-end development**, designing user-friendly interfaces and responsive applications.
-Recently, I have been expanding into **backend development**, working with APIs, databases, authentication systems, and full-stack architectures.
+I have developed projects across health, finance, and business, including systems for maternal health tracking, financial management, and digital business platforms.
+These experiences have strengthened my ability to design APIs, manage databases, and build applications that solve real-world problems.

-I enjoy learning new technologies quickly and experimenting with them in projects.
-For me, **teamwork and collaboration are important because they help me learn new ideas and grow as a developer.**
+Alongside software development, I am growing my skills in Artificial Intelligence and data analysis.
+I approach my work with research, testing, and continuous improvement, aiming to build systems that are not only functional but meaningful in their impact.

-Currently, I am looking for **hands-on opportunities and research-driven experiences** that will challenge me and help me grow into a **top-tier software engineer.**
+I am currently seeking opportunities that combine practical development with research, where I can deepen my skills in intelligent systems and contribute to building scalable, data-driven solutions.

 ---